Repsol eyes sale of $6 billion Gas Natural stake after Shell deal

 Repsol Chief Financial Officer Miguel Martinez said the need to hold the 30 percent Gas Natural stake would diminish after Repsol closes a deal to sell a large part of its liquefied natural gas (LNG) assets to Royal Dutch Shell (RDSa.L).

-Repsol’s Gas Natural stake allows it to sell LNG from its liquefaction plants in Trinidad and Tobago and in Peru, and its regasification plant in Canada, to the gas company.
+Repsol’s Gas Natural stake allows it to sell LNG from its liquefaction plants in Trinidad and Tobago, Peru and Canada to the gas company.
 But once it has sold its largest plants - in Trinidad and Tobago and Peru - to Shell, it will have less need for the sale agreement with Gas Natural.

 “We are not in a hurry, but it is true, that is something we have to seriously think about,” he told investors on a conference call, asked about selling the stake, which is worth 4.5 billion euros ($6 billion) at current market prices.